simpleiot/simpleiot/README.md

 This example (only tested on Linux) shows how to run the server and send data to
 it:

-- install Go v1.13 (newer versions may work) and node/npm
+- install Go v1.14 (newer versions will likely work) and node/npm
 - git clone https://github.com/simpleiot/simpleiot.git
 - `cd simpleiot`
 - `. envsetup.sh`